 If your current data center is down more than it is up, then it’s time to change or move your data center before any serious loss or damage can occur to your business.
-However, to ensure that the second colocation site doesn’t turn out like the failing one, you need to think about a few things before making the move.
+However, to ensure that the second new data center doesn’t turn out like the failing one, you need to think about a few things before making the move.

 1) Quality Of Service & Support

 The main purpose of colocation is to have an external team that can function and cater to your IT needs.
 In this manner, your company can focus on core business activities.
 It is important to check how fast tickets are replied to.
 Does the new facility have 24/7/365 support or, are they only offering support during traditional business hours (9 – 5, M – F)?
 Also, if they only offer weekday support, ask what the cost is should you need support over night or on weekends.
 Try and find a data center like Coloco that offers service every day, all day.

 It is one of the core aspects that is required to ensure the growth of your business.
 Your next data center needs to provide multiple options in the areas of: carriers, power options (20A, 30A, etc), security, and pipe speeds (300Mb to 40G).
 Why is having so many options important to me now?
 Well, do you really want to worry about making a facility change when your business explodes with activities?
 Of course not, you have a business to run.
 So, you need a data center that can grow with you.